Back to Leiflucky

 [June 30,2005 The next section in small bold print will be inserted later.

-This point is about where I realized that my best friend in that life was my sister Freydis when I was Leif Ericson.
-I knew that she had been my sister in two previous lives but all I knew was that in both of them I was a male Viking that was active in exploration.
-I did not know that in one I had been Leif Erricson and in another I had been involved in the exploration and take over of Russia.
+This point is about where I realized that my best friend in that life was my younger sister when I was Leif Ericson.
+I knew that she had been my sister in two previous lives but all I knew at that time was that in both of them I was a male Viking that was active in exploration.
+I did not know that in one I had been Leif Eriksson and in another I had been involved in the exploration and take over of Russia.
 Lots of souls reincarnate often in the same place and with 'soul friends' and often in groups.
 I was thinking while I was first writing this down that it was kind of interesting that she was my sister when I was Leif and then my best friend in this more recent life.
 Then I suddenly realized that since we were best friends and she was not my sister but we were speaking with a familiarity that men and women don't normally have then that meant....

 OK, I was an Icelandic woman.
 It took me four hours deal with that issue which is the fastest I have ever accepted a previous life at a basic level.
 Once I dealt with it fully then my memories of that life became about 50 times as clear.
 This next information is much more highly detailed as you will see when you compared to what you have read so far.